 the ground or considerably above it.
 Consider the accompanying diagram:

 For the no-rocker sole, the intersection of shaft and sole is right on

 the ground.
 But for the high-rocker sole, the intersection is considerably

 above the ground.
 So the high-rocker sole is a shorter club by definition,

-even though it is effectively the same length.
+even though it plays at effectively the same length.

 if the club were soled in a normal address and the shaft were extended